neillturner/kitchen-puppet/provisioner_options.md

 require_chef_for_busser | true | Install chef as currently needed by busser to run tests.
-NOTE: kitchen 1.4 only requires ruby to run busser so this is not required. puppet_config_path | | path of custom puppet.conf file http_proxy | nil | use http proxy when installing puppet and packages ignore_spec_fixtures | | ignore spec/fixtures directory
+NOTE: kitchen 1.4 only requires ruby to run busser so this is not required. puppet_config_path | | path of custom puppet.conf file http_proxy | nil | use http proxy when installing puppet and packages https_proxy | nil | use https proxy when installing puppet and packages no_proxy | nil | list of URLs or IPs that should be excluded from proxying ignore_spec_fixtures | | ignore spec/fixtures directory

 NOTE: Puppet Collections Support not in puppet agent yet